-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision PSHE lessons include all students Pupils have access to a school nurse on a referral basis through the Early help Hub.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision PSHE lessons include all students Pupils have access to a school nurse on a referral basis.
 Risk assessments and safety policies are in place to ensure all children are safe within the school.
 Resilience is promoted through competitive sports events available to all where appropriate.
 Celebration assembly held each week sharing Golden awards and outside achievements Mindfulness Peer Massage School Council If appropriate intervention groups to help self-esteem issues are available.
 Bereavement counselling can be sought upon request.
-Socially Speaking TACs, Early Support meetings and Assess, Plan and Review meetings are supported by a range of agencies as approriate.
-Additional support for pupils can be requested through The Early Help Hub Students with specific medical conditions have an individual health care plan.
+Socially Speaking TACs, Early Support meetings and reviews are supported by a range of agencies.
+Boxall profiling or similar is used to tailor provision.
+Additional support for pupils can be requested from: CAMHS; social care; youth centres; dreadnought; Penhaligan's friends; CLEAR; Suzy project; Gwennak Kernow, Family Works Cornwall.
+Students with specific medical conditions have an individual health care plan.